Module 03: Layers

 Module What It Does Your Layers In Action

-06: Autograd Compute gradients loss.backward() fills layer.weight.grad
+06: Autograd Backpropagate through the stack loss.backward() fills layer.weight.grad

-07: Optimizers Update parameters optimizer.step() uses layer.parameters()
+07: Optimizers Update parameters from gradients optimizer.step() consumes model.parameters()

 Get Started